jacobhilton/deep_learning_curriculum/1-Transformers.md

 ## Recommended reading

-- [Attention Is All You Need](https://arxiv.org/abs/1706.03762) - Section 3 of the paper that introduced the transformer explains the architecture well.
+- [Attention Is All You Need](https://arxiv.org/abs/1706.03762) - Section 3 of the paper that introduced the transformer explains the architecture.
 Don't worry too much about the encoder and how that fits in, as that's somewhat specific to translation – unsupervised transformer language models are generally decoder-only.

 ## Optional reading

-- [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) - An informal blog post that tries to explain some of the intuition behind the architecture.
+- [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) - A blog post explaining the architecture more carefully.
+Read this if you're finding the original paper hard to follow.
-- [The Annotated Transformer](http://nlp.seas.harvard.edu/2018/04/03/attention.html) - An implementation-centric explanation of the architecture.
 - [GPT-3](https://arxiv.org/abs/2005.14165) - A 175-billion parameter decoder-only transformer language model that exhibits impressive meta-learning capabilities.
 - [The Transformer Family](https://lilianweng.github.io/posts/2020-04-07-the-transformer-family/) - An overview of many transformer variants, including Transformer-XL, Image Transformer, Sparse Transformer, Reformer and Universal Transformer.
 - [T5](https://arxiv.org/abs/1910.10683) - A careful study of different architectural details and training objectives for transformers.